Ansh: The Deadly Part

-Ansh: The Deadly Part is a 2002 Bollywood crime thriller film starring Rajat Bedi, Abbas (In his Bollywood debut), Ashutosh Rana and Om Puri.
+Ansh : The Deadly Part is a 2002 Indian Hindi-language crime thriller film written and directed by Rajan Jori, starring Abbas (In his Hindi film debut), Ashutosh Rana, Om Puri and Rajat Bedi.

 Plot

-This story is about Deputy Superintendent of Police Bhagat Pandey (Om Puri), who is thorough, honest, and has an excellent track record of apprehending criminals.
-This background creates problems for him with other criminals who are closely connected to powerful politicians.
+Deputy Superintendent of Police Bhagat Pandey, is thorough, and honest, having an excellent track record of apprehending criminals.
+This background creates problems for him with other criminals, who are closely connected to powerful politicians.
 As a result, he is transferred to Bombay (now known as Mumbai).
 He takes charge of his post, and transforms everything into a diligent and honest policing machine.
 Unfortunately, politicians and criminals alike do not like his diligence, and talk about transferring him to Kashmir, where he will be killed in an encounter with a terrorist.
-Bhagat also comes in touch with suspended Police Inspector Sukhdev Singh, and gangleader, Rajnath Guru, the son of a freedom-fighter, Dinanathji (Aloknath).
-A truly moving movie depicting characters from India's freedom struggle against the British, Raj Guru, Bhagat Singh, and Sukhdev Singh were the ones who fought for freedom again the British, in this kalyuga, the three Rajnath Guru, Bhagat Pandey, and Sukhdev Singh must fight against corruption and their very own lives.
+Bhagat also comes in touch with suspended Police Inspector Sukhdev Singh, and gang leader, Rajnath Guru, the son of a freedom-fighter, Dinanathji.